t-ski/rapidjs--dynamic-content/README.md

 ### Nested

 Content does not only have to be organized on one level, but can be nested (infinitely) into sub-content sections.
-This way, content is to be stored in a directory (same naming system as for compound pages).
+This way, content is to be stored in a directory (same naming system as for content files, except for the extension).
 The index content file will act as the sub-level default content.
 In an URL pathname it is represented by multiple appendixes (e.g. */compound-page/content/sub-content*).

 ---

 ## Routing

-As usual, the page is accessible from the compound page directory location by it's name (omitting the compound page indicator ":").
+As usual, the page is accessible from the compound page directory location by it's name (omitting the compound page indicator "#").
 To load specific content into the designated content wrapper element on the initial page load, append the request URL pathname by a colon (content prefix) followed by the respective content name.

 ---